CV Format Guide for 2026 [With 10+ Examples]

 Pros

-• The most recognized CV format out there, by recruiters as well as ATS
+• The most recognized CV format, by recruiters as well as ATS

 • Great for showing your career progress